Let's go back to where Adobe Stock came from for a moment: Fotolia.

 Sales are very regular and it's not just subscription sales either.
 Many contributors are ranking Adobe Stock in their top 3 or so microstock agencies, with some even now finding they are out-earning Shutterstock!

-While 33% isn't the highest royalty in the industry, it does feel sustainable unlikely to change.
-Many of the agencies that have started higher at 50% or even 60% have to lower it drastically, disappointing contributors along the way.
+While 33% isn't the highest royalty in the industry, it does feel sustainable and therefore unlikely to change.
+Many of the agencies that have started higher at 50% or even 60% have lowered it drastically, disappointing contributors along the way.
 But it feels like Adobe has settled on a workable arrangement for the long-term.